How to Write Better Prompts: Prompting Lexicon

-When tuning agent behavior via prompts, small wording differences (e.g., strictly vs definitely) change how the model interprets priority, obligation, certainty, or flexibility.
-Creating a prompt lexicon helps teams write consistent instructions that LLMs interpret reliably.
+When tuning agent behavior via prompts, small wording differences (for example, strictly vs definitely) change how the model interprets priority, obligation, certainty, or flexibility.
+A prompt lexicon helps teams write consistent instructions that LLMs interpret reliably.

 Prompting Lexicon for Agent Behavior Tuning